 Special ingredients for this recipe

-ANZAC biscuits are the only ingredient you may have trouble obtaining if you don’t live in Australia or New Zealand.
-You can make your own following this recipe.
+ANZAC biscuits are the only ingredient you may have trouble obtaining if you don't live in Australia or New Zealand.
+You can make your own with my ANZAC Biscuits recipe.
 Or substitute with your favourite sweet crunchy oat biscuit.

 What to do with any leftovers?